 If you use your AirPods frequently and for a good amount of time, then you’ve probably experienced some interruptions.
-Yes, you’re relaxing to a classical tune or in the middle of a riveting podcast episode and boom, Siri starts reading a text message you received.
+You’re relaxing to a classical tune or in the middle of a riveting podcast episode, and boom, Siri starts reading a text message you received.

 Having Siri read your messages to you while wearing your AirPods can be convenient, especially if you’re waiting for one.
-But it can also be annoying if you are listening to music, an audiobook, or something else that gets abruptly interrupted by an unimportant message.
-Luckily, you can stop your AirPods from announcing incoming text messages and here’s how.
+But it can also be annoying if you’re listening to music, an audiobook, or something else that gets abruptly interrupted by an incoming message.
+Luckily, you can stop your AirPods from announcing incoming text messages and notification, and here’s how.

 Since this is a simple setting, it’s one that you can easily disable and then reenable later if you like.

-1) Open the Settings on your iPhone and choose Notifications.
+1) Open the Settings on your iPhone and tap Notifications.

-3) You can disable the feature for all apps by turning off the toggle at the top next to Announce Messages with Siri.
+- Turn off entirely: You can disable the feature for all apps and stop Siri from announcing messages and notifications by turning off the Announce Notifications toggle.

-If this is a feature you think you might disable and reenable often, you can put it in your Control Center and do so quickly.
+If this is a feature you think you might disable and reenable often, follow along.

-1) Go to Settings and select Control Center.
+1) Go to Settings and tap Control Center.

-2) Under More Controls, tap the plus sign for Announce Messages with Siri to add it to the top.
+2) Under More Controls, tap the green plus button for Announce Notifications.

 Again, having Siri announce your incoming messages can be handy.
 If you’re waiting for a text from your friends or family, then it’s convenient.
 But if you plan to immerse yourself into that new album or audiobook, you might want to turn the feature off.

-What are your thoughts on the Announce Messages with Siri?
+What are your thoughts on announce messages with Siri?
 Do you enjoy hearing your text messages read to you only on occasion or not at all?
-Let us know below or ping us on Twitter!